Why Capital One is turning to chat to improve customer experience (VB Live)

 “Customers benefit from a more natural interaction, being understood in a moment of heightened anxiety when they’re suddenly fearful they’ve been the victim of fraud,” he explains.
 “Our ability to promptly take action when fraud is identified benefits both customers and our business.”

-It’s not about customers adopting new technology, or learning new software, he expalins.
+It’s not about customers adopting new technology, or learning new software, he explains.
 It’s about giving customers the option to converse with their bank about their financial health and their accounts in the same way they’d text a friend or family member — to the extent that you can pay a bill via text, and confirm the transaction by texting “confirm,” or just use a thumbs-up emoji.
 And, in fact, more than half of their customers confirm with that emoji.

 It’s also changing the financial wellness game, he adds.